itsme2417/PolyMind/README.md

 - Wolfram Alpha integration.
 - A Python interpreter.
 - RAG with semantic search for PDF and miscellaneous text files.
+- Plugin system to easily add extra functions that are able to be called by the model.

 90% of the web parts (HTML, JS, CSS, and Flask) are written entirely by Mixtral.